-Exhibits 1 through 3 describe the scope of each inspectable area and explain the basis for why each inspectable area is included in the baseline program.
+Exhibits 1 through 35 describe the scope of each inspectable area and explain the basis for why each inspectable area is included in the baseline program.
 Reasons for inclusion in the program may be that: (1) the area is linked to the NRC’s mission, (2) the inspectable area involves a key attribute to a cornerstone of safety, and (3) risk information justifies including the area in the baseline inspection program.
 These inspectable area basis summary sheets discuss the basis for each inspectable area and include risk insights (from generic risk analyses and studies), analyses of significant precursor events, and the risk-informed judgment of an expert panel of inspectors and risk analysts.
 The summary sheet for each inspectable area also identifies whether a PI applies to the area and what inspections may be needed in addition to the information provided by the PIs in the area.
 The baseline inspection procedures are written to focus on the more risk-significant aspects of the inspectable areas as discussed in the summary sheets, aspects that directly support the desired results and promote the important attributes of the cornerstones of safety.
 The scope of any associated PIs is summarized in the inspectable area portions of the baseline inspection procedures.

-The exhibits related to the physical protection inspection procedures were removed because of the Commission’s decision that certain security information will no longer be publicly available.
+The exhibits related to the physical protection inspection procedures were removed because of the Commission’s decision that certain security-related information will no longer be publicly available.

 In addition to the inspectable areas identified for many of the key attributes of each cornerstone of safety, the baseline inspection program also consists of inspection activities devoted to: (1) PI verification, (2) problem identification and resolution, (3) event follow-up, and (4) plant status.
-As discussed below, Exhibit 3 describe the scope and basis for these inspection activities and other inspection program policies and practices (e.g., IMC 2515).
+As discussed below, Exhibits 37-41, and 44 describe the scope and basis for these inspection activities and other inspection program policies and practices (e.g., IMC 2515).

 03.01 PI Verification